mia-care/documentation/docs/p4samd/handbook/risks.md

 - **Probability**: A numerical value indicating the likelihood of the risk occurring.
 - **Severity**: A numerical value representing the potential impact of the risk.
 - **Risk Level**: The resulting value of risk obtained by the mutiplication of P and S. [Levels](#levels)
-- **Residual Risk**: The remaining level of risk after mitigation measures are applied, given by the multiplication of Mitigated P and Mitigated S. [Levels](#levels)
+- **Residual Risk**: The remaining level of risk after the mitigation of RCMs, given by the multiplication of Mitigated P and Mitigated S. [Levels](#levels)
 - **RCM**: The number of linked risk control measures that mitigate the risk.
 - **Software Items**: The number of software items affected by the risk.
 - **Changes**: The number of modifications applied to the risk.